404ryannotfound/leaflet/README.md

 - Base layers including OpenStreetMap and Esri World Imagery
 - Locate control to find and display the user's location
 - Legend for data classification
+- Display checkboxes for each "category" automatically from the geojson
+- Marker clustering
 - Disclaimer panel that appears on hover

 ## Getting Started